oscarmwangangi/oscarmwangangi/README.md

 ## About Me
-I specialize in creating dynamic and responsive web applications.
-With a strong background in both frontend and backend technologies, I have experience building applications using Python, PHP, JavaScript, and frameworks like React, Node.js, and Express.
-I'm also skilled in using MySQL for database management and styling with Tailwind CSS and Bootstrap to create visually appealing user interfaces.
+I specialize in creating dynamic, responsive, and intelligent web applications.
+With a strong background in both frontend and backend technologies, I have experience building applications using Python (Django), PHP (Laravel), and JavaScript (React, Node.js, Express).
+I’m also skilled in database management with MySQL and crafting visually appealing user interfaces using Tailwind CSS and Bootstrap.

+Currently, I’m diving into the world of Web3, exploring Motoko for decentralized app development on the Internet Computer blockchain, and leveraging Machine Learning to build smarter, data-driven solutions.
+Passionate about innovation, I’m always eager to learn and apply cutting-edge technologies to solve real-world problems.

 ## Let's Connect:
 - [LinkedIn]([https://www.linkedin.com/in/oscar-mwangangi)](https://www.linkedin.com/in/oscar-m-57a622324/)